phetsims/qa/documentation/accessibility-bugs.md

 * VoiceOver reads the name, role, AND first element in a container (like a movable non-modal dialog) when the container has focus.
 This is the expected behavior.
 See https://github.com/phetsims/models-of-the-hydrogen-atom/issues/149.
 * VoiceOver may read hidden elements.
 See https://github.com/phetsims/center-and-variability/issues/644.
+* VoiceOver may not read aria-live alerts after a change in focus.
+See https://github.com/phetsims/membrane-transport/issues/299.

 #### 1.4.2: Mobile Safari Bugs